-Market-linked income notes may offer a solution for investors to the low bond yields currently available.
+Market-linked income notes may offer investors a solution to the low bond yields currently available.
 These notes are issued by financial institutions and pay a relatively high contingent yield based upon the performance of one or more underlying stock market indices.

 These notes provide the potential for high yields in both increasing and decreasing stock markets.
 They may also miss one or more prescribed interest payments depending upon the performance of certain underlying market indices.
 While offering a measure of downside protection in a declining market, they may also expose an investor to a loss of principal should one of the underlying indices have a decline of 30% or more on the day of maturity.